Amirabbasjadidi/Simple-Cloud/How to install.md

-User=your_user  # Replace with your actual username WorkingDirectory=/path/to/your/project  # Replace with the actual project path Environment="PATH=/path/to/your/project/venv/bin"  # Replace with the actual Environment (PATH) ExecStart=/path/to/your/project/venv/bin/gunicorn -w 4 -b 0.0.0.0:80 app:app # Replace with the actual project path
+User=your_user  # Replace with your actual username WorkingDirectory=/path/to/your/project  # Replace with the actual project path Environment="PATH=/path/to/your/project/venv/bin"  # Replace with the actual Environment (PATH) ExecStart=/path/to/your/project/venv/bin/gunicorn -w 4 -b 0.0.0.0:80 --timeout 600 app:app # Replace with the actual project path
 Restart=always

 [Install]